Johnosezele/theOrdinaryBitcoinBlog/README.md

 **Making Bitcoin simple, social, and seriously fun.**

 The **Ordinary Bitcoin Blog** transforms complex Bitcoin topics into friendly, visual, and interactive stories.
-Through playful conversations between cartoon friends—Carol, Bob, Alex, and more—each blog entry (called an **Issue**) breaks down key concepts in a way that's easy to understand, visually rich, and fun to share.
+Through playful conversations between cartoon friends Carol and Bob, each blog entry (called an **Issue**) breaks down key concepts in a way that's easy to understand, visually rich, and fun to share.

 > Like chatting with a friend, but about Bitcoin.
 And with cartoons.